There are two routes if you wish to study abroad:

-Your year will not be part of the ERASMUS.
+Your year abroad will not be part of the ERASMUS.
 You will not be eligible for financial support in the form of travel grants or maintenance loans.
-However, should you encounter severe unforeseen financial difficulties whilst you are abroad, you may apply to Warwick for a loan of up to £500 to help you out.
+However, should you encounter severe unforeseen financial difficulties whilst you are abroad, you may apply to Warwick for a loan to help you out.
 The loan must be repaid at the start of the term when you next attend Warwick.

-Contact the Study Abroad Team in Warwick’s International Office for further finance information.
+Contact the Study Abroad Team for further financial information.